thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Intro_to_Git_and_Github.desc.md

 > docs: [git manual](https://git-scm.com/docs/git-status) or `man git-status`

 ### commit
-after staging files with `git add` you will then be able to commit those changes.
+After staging files with `git add` you will then be able to commit those changes.
 This will save the current state of the project as a snapshot in time.

 ```
 $ git commit -m "I fixed all of the bugs. 😃"
 ```

-This will create a commit in git that will be a snapshot of what the project currently is, and yes, you can even use emojis in your commit messages! 🎉
+This will create a commit in git that will be a snapshot of the current state of your working directory.
+And yes, you can even use emojis in your commit messages! 🎉

+If you make a few changes and apply the `git add` command you previously learned on just some of those files, and then use the `git status` command you will see some of the files are green and some are red.
+The green ones are all the files that you have *add*ed to the *index*, or have "staged".
+The red ones are the *unstaged* files.
+When you run `git commit` only the green, or "staged" files will be committed, AKA, saved to git.
+The red ones will just remain in the "staging area" waiting to be added for the next commit trip to Mars.

 > Docs: [git manual](https://git-scm.com/docs/git-commit) or `man git-commit`